apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 29th, 2017: Apache Jackrabbit FileVault 3.1.38 released
+Jackrabbit FileVault 3.1.38 is current stable release of the recently donated repository content synchronization tool.
+See the [downloads](downloads.html#vlt) page for more details.

 #### March 10th, 2017: Apache Jackrabbit Oak 1.4.14 released
 Jackrabbit Oak 1.4.14 is a patch release that contains fixes and improvements over the previous 1.4.x release.
 See the